 Over the next 2 years our services were well supported, we continued to adapt to the latest digital trends and new courses were added.
 With the increased cost of rent, our finances were starting to diminish.

 Following the lead of the Australian Seniors Computer Clubs Association (ASCCA), in 2018, we partnered with Good Things Foundation, an Australian Government Grant initiative designed to help seniors ‘get online’ – this is the Be Connected program.

 Through this program we have been successful in receiving grants that have allowed us to upgrade Laptops, acquire mobile devices and remain effective in tutoring seniors in the use of technology and social communication.
 We participated in Australia’s first ‘Get Online Week’ event run by Good Things Foundation.

 These grants also allowed us to re-price our members course cost to $5 per 1½ hour session, while at the same time, run the Be Connected classes FREE of charge.

 2018, also saw the introduction of assistance sessions, for members experiencing problems with Laptops, Tablets or Smart Phones.

 Our applications for Be Connected Grants continued to be successful throughout 2019 and 2020.
 These grants helped support a strategy to replace desktop computers with laptops, upgrade all computers to Windows 10, and modernise aging equipment.

-Our Be Connected program was extend in an outreach program, delivered on-site, to residents of Sugar Valley Leisure Estate at West Wallsend.
+For a period, our Be Connected program was offered in an outreach program, delivered on-site, to residents of Sugar Valley Leisure Estate at West Wallsend.

 2022 The club is now a registered charity.
 The club is eligible for GST Concession and Income Tax Exemption.